Patrick Langlois: Portland Hearts of Pine

 Langlois remained in USL League One, signing for expansion side Portland Hearts of Pine on January 10, 2025.
 He became the club's first captain ahead of their first match.
 He scored the club's first ever league goal on April 12 in a 2–1 defeat to South Georgia Tormenta FC.

+Corpus Christi FC

+Langlois joined his third USL League One club in as many seasons, signing for Corpus Christi FC on January 21, 2026.